dialogueone-dev/IT-documentation/Product_documentations/visma_time/Employees/new_employees.md

 # Handling New Employees

-There are two ways of creating new employees in Visma Time, depending on whether they already have a CPR number or not.
+There are three ways to add employees in Visma Time: creating a new employee with a CPR number, creating a new employee without a CPR number, or rehiring a former employee.
 Once the employee is created, they need to be added to the correct department.

 > [!NOTE]